datocms/old-website/src/docs/05_guides/07_single-sign-on/02_configure-sso-with-okta.md

 Enter the first characters of the group name inside the text input, select the group from the dropdown and press **Save**:

 ![Third step](../../images/okta/13-2-push-group.png)

+#### Mapping Okta groups to DatoCMS roles

+TODO

+### Gotchas and Troubleshooting Tips

+TODO

+* DatoCMS application supports Just-in-Time (JIT) provisioning.
+The SAML assertion will create an SSO user on the fly the first time they try to log in from the identity provider.
+* SAML Single Logout is currently not supported.
+* Users without **First Name** or/and **Last Name** in their DatoCMS profiles will be imported to Okta as "Unknown Unknown".
+* Since groups imported from DatoCMS into Okta are not editable within Okta, it is suggested to create groups in Okta first and then push those groups to DatoCMS via the **Push Groups** button in Okta.

+For any other issues, please [contact our support](/support) to get customized help.